TorchSpigot/Torch/README.md

 Torch aims to be stable and fast.
 * Current developing version:  1.9.4
-* Recommanded(stable) version: R1.1.2-RELEASE
+* Recommanded(stable) version: R1.2-RELEASE

-(If you're running a previous 1.9.4 Beta, upgrading is highly recommended.)
+(If you're running a previous Beta, upgrading is highly recommended.)

 ####Features
-* All features of Tacospigot/Paper/Spigot/CraftBukkit is included.
+* All features of Tacospigot/Paper/Spigot/CraftBukkit are included.
 * Backported latest changes from Bukkit/CB/Spigot/Paper/Tacospigot and more to Minecraft 1.9.4 server.
 * Implement ChunkIO2 for better performance and experience.
+* The Anti-Xray is inbult.
-* Multi-threaded computing, enjoy the server with multi-core CPU.
+* Multithreading computing, enjoy the server with multi-core CPU.
 * The enhanced API and more!

 ####How To (Server Admins)
+To use Torch, you need JRE8(or above).

-* Get Jar file(download): *[Click Here](http://t.im/torch)*, and use *Torch-1.9.4-R0.x.jar*, to start server directly.
+* Get Jar file(download): *[Click Here](http://t.im/torch)*, and use *Torch-1.9.4-R1.x.jar*, to start server directly.
 * Just enjoy Torch! :)

 ####How To (Compiling From Source)